THE RAYCHEL “MAD HATTER” GEORGE STORY

 In 2015 Mad Hatter saw a post on Facebook by an Artist that was looking for Volunteers to help with the restoration of Animal Land.
 Animal Land is located in Gage Park in Topeka, Kansas and is a park within the park filled with large climbable whimsical concrete animal statues.
 The statues had been neglected for years and instead of being re-stained they had been painted over.
 The Artist that was taking on the project was looking for volunteers to help strip the paint and re-stain the statues.
 That Artist was The GYPSY.

 The volunteers spent the day removing the graffiti.
-At one point while Mad Hatter was removing a large spray painted penis from the side on the Great Blue Whale Statue her father called.
+At one point while Mad Hatter was removing a large spray painted penis from the side of the Great Blue Whale Statue her father called.
 “What are you doing?”
 Joker asked.
 Mad Hatter replied, “I’m scrubbing a dick off a whale.”
 The large amount of laughter Mad Hatter heard on the other end of the line clued her to the fact she was on speaker phone and a room full of Bikers had just heard her response.

 During the shared experience of restoring Animal Land Mad Hatter and The GYPSY became good friends and each others muse.
 When The GYPSY’s marriage to his wife of nineteen years, Debbie, collapsed in 2017 Mad Hatter was there to lend a friendly ear and help her friend through the stressful and trying time.
 The friends became closer and soon fell in love.
 Mad Hatter and The GYPSY were married in a backyard ceremony at Mad Hatter’s cousin April Shields home on August 1, 2020 among family and friends.